renderpci/dedalo/Readme.md

 **USE**

 Dédalo version 4, is only certificated and proved into the webkit browsers (Chrome, Safari,...).
-Is possible use Firefox but no is tested and maybe Dédalo can't run fine.
+Firefox situation: Is possible use Firefox but no is tested and maybe Dédalo can't run fine.
+Full Firefox support is coming into the future 4.6version of Dédalo.

 Browser	|	Version |	certificated
 --------- | --------- | ---------
-Chrome	|	40+ | YES - recomended
+Chrome	|	50+ | YES - recomended
-Chrome	|	30 to 40 | Deprecated (Please update as soon as posible)
+Chrome	|	35 to 50 | Deprecated (Please update as soon as posible)
-Chrome	|	0 to 30 | NO
+Chrome	|	0 to 35 | NO
 Safari	|	6+ | YES
 Safari	|	3 to 5 | Deprecated (Please update as soon as posible)
 Safari	|	0 to 3 | NO
+Firefox	|	49+ | Will be YES very soon, Now Dédalo is compatible at 95% with Firefox but the video player need touches for work ok (27-02-2017), the new version 4.6 we hope that will be full compatible
-Firefox	|	40+ | NO, but now we start to test it (29-04-2016), please feedback.
+Firefox	|	40-49 | NO
 Firefox	|	0-40 | NO
 IExplorer	| All 	| NO